 - On average, a center treats 50 patients annually.

-- On average, a mobile counselor treats 50 patients annually.
+- On average, a mobile provider treats 50 patients annually.

 - TB treatment and support lasting 6-10 months.